dylanpieper/chatalot/README.md

 ### Sequential Processing

-Sequential processing uses the current R process to call one chat at a time and save the result to the disk.
+Sequential processing uses the current R process to call one chat at a time and save the data to the disk.

 ``` r
 library(hellmer)